andrewp-dot/demography-predictor/progress.report.md

         <!-- # New -->
         - experiment with exclusion of covid years
         - Finetune experiment -> use all states and finetune layer using the state
+        - use just part of the dataset (only states with same geolocation, wealth level...) -> by wealth country richness
     - Model experiments
         - Parameter optimization using `optuna` library
         - Compare LSTM model and statistical model(s)